Yeah, okay, well, that's the second place that I've seen it, but I haven't seen any real confirmation.

 Okay, cool.

-The National Association of African American owned media is making this charge.
+The National Association of African American Owned Media is making this charge.

-This is black on black lawsuit action here.
+This is black-on-black lawsuit action here.

-You can't say it's discriminated.
+You can't say it's discrimination.

-This is this is NAA, the NAAOM.
+This is NAAA, the NAAOM.

 That's the act.